comsystan/comsystanj/description/Description2DImage.md

 - In the original paper accuracy=30 and confidence=5
 - But it is recommended to set accuracy and confidence as high as computation times allow
 - Reiss et al., Chaos, 2016, [DOI 10.1063/1.4966539](https://doi.org/10.1063/1.4966539)

+### Fractal analyses - Walking divider dimension
+- Fractal dimension with walking divider algorithm
+- 8-bit binary images
+- Binary [0, >0] algorithm
+- A single, well segmented and binarised object is expected
+- For several objects (particles) use Preprocessing/Particles to stack before
+- The number of rulers with distinct sizes according to the power of 2 can be set
+- Linear regression parameters of the double log plot can be set